hedzr/logg/README.md

 ![image-20231106234956844](https://cdn.jsdelivr.net/gh/hzimg/blog-pics@master/uPic/image-20231106234956844.png)

-As you seen, a message will be splitted to first line (as a title) and rest lines (as a details text).
+As you seen, a message will be splitted to first line (as a title) and the rest lines (as a details text).
 So you can avoid write a long message.
 Instead, you write a title with some details to describe a logging line better clearly.
 By the way, its json or logfmt format is still a message field with key name "msg".

 ## LICENSE